Malaysia Company Audit Exemption

 For the purposes of exemption from appointing an auditor for a financial year, the Registrar exempts the following categories of companies:

-A company shall be exempt from audit requirements if:
+A dormant company Malaysia shall be exempt from audit requirements if:

 (a) it has been dormant from the time of its formation; or